How to Change a Life in Seven Minutes -

 That speech was solely responsible for the fact that I became and organ donor within weeks of hearing it.
 Becoming a donor was one of those things that I could never make up my mind about; but I can now say that that speech effectively changed not just the course of one, but a number of lives.
 The lives of people who didn’t even hear the speech; of people who were not even born when the speech was delivered: the people who will benefit from my organs after I die, because one organ and tissue donor can transform the lives of up to ten people.

 The gift of life and hope to others: how is that for a legacy?

 There are many other ways in which our words and stories can reach, impact and transform an audience.
-Sometimes it’s on a one-on-one conversation; other times a speech, presentation or classroom lecture.
+Sometimes it’s on a one-on-one conversation; other times a public talk or a classroom lecture.
 Although books have the ability to reach a greater public, these days a message can potentially spread to an audience of millions through social media.

-So the next time that you sit down to compose a speech, a blog entry, a story, or even a 140 character tweet, think about the effect that your words will have on your audience.
-Thing about the message you want to leave to others – which could be positive or negative.
-Think about legacy.
+So the next time that you sit down to compose a speech, a blog entry, a story, or even a tweet, think about the effect that your words will have on your audience.
+Think about the message you want to leave to others – think about legacy.

 And if you have had a child and have planted a tree, don’t give up on the book as yet.
 You must believe in your power as a storyteller – and you must know that whether it’s a book or a speech, whether it’s a blog or a tweet, whether it’s humorous or inspirational, whether it’s cheerful or tragic, your story is part of your legacy.